Chart Color Schemes

 Perth (North) - Highgate features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Perth (North) - Highgate, as per the latest Census, houses constituted 19.1% of dwellings while other types such as semi-detached, apartments, and 'other' dwellings made up 81.0%.
-In contrast, Perth metropolitan area had 37.1% houses and 62.9% other dwellings.
-Home ownership in Highgate was at 15.4%, with mortgaged dwellings at 24.4% and rented ones at 60.2%.
-The median monthly mortgage repayment in the area was $1,900, lower than Perth metro's $2,167.
-Weekly rent median stood at $380 compared to Perth metro's $390.
-Nationally, Highgate's mortgage repayments were higher at $1,900 against Australia's average of $1,863, while rents were also higher at $380 compared to the national figure of $375.
+Perth (North) - Highgate's dwelling structure, as per the latest Census, showed 19.1% houses and 81.0% other dwellings.
+In comparison, Perth metro had 37.1% houses and 62.9% other dwellings.
+Home ownership in Perth (North) - Highgate was at 15.4%, with mortgaged dwellings at 24.4% and rented ones at 60.2%.
+The median monthly mortgage repayment was $1,900, below the Perth metro average of $2,167.
+Median weekly rent in the area was $380, compared to Perth metro's $390.
+Nationally, mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing